 How can I benefit from the healthcare system?

 The insured must pay a nominal premium (around €100 per month) to the health insurer.
 Children under 18 are insured free of charge.
-The public authorities finance the bonus for minors.
+The public authorities pay the premium for minors.
 Parents do not have to advance or reimburse anything.

-Citizens must also pay an additional contribution of 7.75% based on the insured’s annual income, with a ceiling of €50,853.
-This contribution will be paid by employers into a health fund.
-For those who are retired or self-employed, this contribution amounts to 4.4% of their annual income.
+Citizens must also pay an additional contribution of 7.75% based on the insured’s annual income, with no upper limit of €50,853.
+This contribution is paid by employers to a health fund.
+For retired or self-employed people, this contribution amounts to 4.4% of their annual income.

-This healthcare system also provides contribution refunds on the nominal premium if the insured spends less than €225 on healthcare costs.
-GP consultation fees are not included in this amount.
+This healthcare system also provides for contribution refunds on the nominal premium if the insured spends less than €225 on healthcare costs.
+GP consultations are not included in this amount.
 This helps to combat healthcare abuse.

 The Dutch healthcare system for foreigners

 To obtain a residence permit, you will need to provide health insurance.
 People who already have insurance in their own country will need to prove that their country has a reciprocal agreement with the Netherlands.
-If this is not the case, they will have to take out private insurance for you.
-European citizens will then need to submit form E-111 (valid for 3 months) or E-128 (valid for 3 years) to their social security office.
+If this is not the case, you will need to take out private insurance.
+European citizens will need to provide form E-111 (valid for 3 months) or E-128 (valid for 3 years) from their social security office.

 What’s the difference between public and private?